-Once an applicant’s eligibility has been established, a registration grant of £100 will be allocated to each dependent.
+Once an applicant’s eligibility has been established, a New Beneficiary Grant of £1,000 will be allocated to each dependent.
 The application will then be considered on its full merit at the next Board of Trustees meeting (held quarterly in February, May, August and November) and a decision in regard to payment of support allowances and grants to beneficiaries will be made.

 The Trust will backdate the weekly support allowance and grant to the date the event happened.
 However, please note that if you have sent in your application more than 12 months after the event, then the allowances and grant will be paid to a maximum of 12 months preceding the date of your application.

-The Trust provides four different categories of grants;
+The Trust provides six different categories of grants;

 • St George’s Police Children Trust Grants